Killing Them Softly: Production

 Killing Them Softly is based on the 1974 novel Cogan's Trade by George V. Higgins.
 Cogan's Trade, like Higgins' other novels, takes place in Boston; although filmed in the New Orleans area, characters in Killing Them Softly make several references to Boston area suburbs from the original novel.
 The film was written and directed by Andrew Dominik, who chose to update the setting of the story, saying "as I started adapting it, it was the story of an economic crisis, and it was an economic crisis in an economy that was funded by gambling—and the crisis occurred due to a failure in regulation.
 It just seemed to have something that you couldn't ignore."

 The project was first announced in November 2010, when Brad Pitt was reported to be in talks to star in it.
 Dominik asked Pitt if he was interested in a role via a text message; he replied "yes" and the matter was settled over half an hour.
 Pitt previously co-starred in Dominik's The Assassination of Jesse James by the Coward Robert Ford (2007).
 Production was scheduled to begin in Louisiana in March 2011, with pre-production beginning in January.
 Additional roles were cast in early 2011.

 According to Garret Dillahunt, the film's first cut was two-and-a-half hours long.
 Dillahunt, who had a cameo in the film, did not make the final cut for the theatrical release.

 The music in the film is primarily taken from pop, rock and R&B songs from many artists and decades, with the exception of one original song, "The Feeling in My Nuts", by Marc Streitenfeld, which James Christopher Monger of AllMusic said matched the film's "idiosyncratic nature".
 Rachel Fox supervised the song implementation.
 A soundtrack album was sold containing most of the songs heard in the film, and substituting some instrumental versions which were not heard.
 The song "Windmills of Your Mind", sung by Petula Clark, was in the film but not included on the soundtrack album.

 Release

-Killing Them Softly premiered at the 65th Cannes Film Festival on May 22, 2012, where it was selected to be "In Competition" for the Palme D'Or; it lost to Amour.
-The film was scheduled to released in the United States on September 21, 2012; however it was delayed until November 30, 2012, to avoid competing with The Master and to improve its chances for award nominations.
+Killing Them Softly premiered at the 65th Cannes Film Festival on May 22, 2012, where it was selected to be "In Competition" for the Palme D'Or.
+The film was scheduled to be released in the United States on September 21, 2012; however it was delayed until November 30, 2012, to avoid competing with The Master and to improve its chances for award nominations.
 The film kept its original release date in other parts of the world, with the somewhat unusual result that it opened in the UK and India more than two months before the US opening.

 The Weinstein Company distributed the film theatrically in the U.S. and Canada, while Inferno Distribution released internationally.